Summary: The quality of the training camp one signs up for can really determine what they get out of it.

 Soccer players who want to get picked up from a team should focus on getting into the camps held by the specific colleges they wish to attend.
 This will help them get in contact with the coaches they wish to work with and will help one express their interest in both the school and team.

 Look for Professional Service

 A soccer training camp can be a waste of money and time if players do not do the proper research beforehand.
 When searching for a camp that is a good fit, search for camps that are professional.
-Camps that have things like set schedules, medical assistance nearby, practice jerseys from Soccer Garage or other attire providers, knowledgeable staff, timely and kind customer service, and positive reviews from previous attendees can give an individual an idea of what kind of experience to expect both on and off the field at the camp.
+Camps that have things like set schedules, medical assistance nearby, practice jerseys or other attire providers, knowledgeable staff, timely and kind customer service, and positive reviews from previous attendees can give an individual an idea of what kind of experience to expect both on and off the field at the camp.